 Customer research methods

 Your customers are the reason your business exists.
-Gathering as much information as you can about them through customer research will help grow your business.
+Gathering as much information as you can about them through customer research will help refine and grow your business.
 The type of business you have and the kind of information you need to gather will influence the customer research methods you choose.
 You can conduct customer research yourself or hire a consultant to do it.

 The following are some of the main customer research methods.
 Many of these methods can be combined to achieve multiple customer research goals.

 Advertising and promotion research